Motorcycle mental health

 How do 4SR leathers hold up after a crash?

-To maintain good riding position, especially on the sports bikes, we have to use our knees and thighs to keep us locked onto the tank.
+To maintain a good riding position, especially on sports bikes, we have to use our knees and thighs to keep us locked onto the tank.
 This prevents us from losing balance.
 This is sometimes accompanied by tank grips, which help generate friction between you and the bike.
 Because of this, we use our legs more than we think when riding (and no, getting your knee down doesn’t count).
 Our legs are powerful sources of balance and feel when on the bike, and sometimes, you can really notice it after a long ride.

 Our arms are more than just sticks used to turn the handlebars, they are dampers in absorbing the momentum delivered from fast acceleration and also from bumps in the road.
 Every been out for a spirited ride and the next day your arms are sore?
 Arms are not just there just for show!